 This information explains how to maintain sexual health and intimacy during cancer treatment.

-- Recognize the things that you enjoy about yourself or make you feel special.
+- Figure out what you enjoy about yourself or what things make you feel special.
 These may be related to your family, friends, personal interests, or work life.

 - Spend time doing activities and being with people that you enjoy.

 - If your faith is important, maintain your spiritual or religious practices.

 - Choose clothes that make you feel good.

 - Have your favorite clothes altered to fit better.

 - Take part in an online or in-person Look Good Feel Better program.
 See the section “External resources” to learn more.